ijoynes/notebook/notebook_2013-07.md

 - Cleaned up the Lagrangian Back-Trajectory Methods section
 - Worked on combining GA and SA into a single global optimization method
 - Implemented a 1 variable bayesian inference demonstration

+## 2013-07-08
+- Finished transfering all files off of the linux j_group
+- Researched the 3 major catagories of data assimilation: Optimal interpolation, sequential and variational
+- Optimal interpolation tries to fit a smooth function through the observations
+- Sequential DA “use a probabilistic framework and give estimates of the whole system state sequentially by propagating information only forward in time” ([Bertion et al., 2003](http://www.jstor.org/stable/1403885)).
+- Variational DA formulates an objective function is minimized.
+- I am assuming that DA is for estimating the state of the system, while parameter estimate determines the model inputs such as a forcing function (emission source)

+## 2013-07-17
+- Applied to AECL [job posting](http://www.recruitingsite.com/csbsites/aecl/en/JobDescription.asp?JobNumber=708323) in MED
+- The following is the job description

+Job Title:
+      New Grad Research Scientist - Mechanical Equipment Development
+Posted Date:
+15-07-2013
+Location:
+Chalk River, Ontario, Canada
+Description:
+**Duties**

+The successful candidate will work as part of a research and development team designing mechanical equipment and tooling in support of the Canadian nuclear industry.
+Candidate duties will include designing components and moderately complex tooling and equipment, drawing checking, engineering calculations, technical procurement, project management, submitting research proposals, testing and report writing.

+**Qualifications**

+An advanced degree in mechanical engineering or physical sciences from a university of recognized standing.
+Knowledge of basic machine design practices, strength of materials and basic manufacturing techniques.
+Knowledge of technologies outside of traditional mechanical design would be an asset as would experience in robotics, automation and remote tooling.
+Candidates are expected to possess general computer literacy in word processing and a high degree of expertise with spreadsheet software as well as some experience with design software packages.
+The successful candidate is expected to have good practical problem solving skills.
+Excellent verbal and written communication skills are essential for this position as the successful candidate will be expected to prepare research proposals, author papers and reports and deliver presentations.
+The ability to communicate and negotiate with external and internal customers and suppliers is an asset.
+The successful candidate for this position will have good organizational skills, be versatile and adaptable and be able to work in a team environment.
+A good work ethic is a must.
+Eligibility for membership in Professional Engineers of Ontario is an asset.
+AECL has an Employment Equity Program and encourages applications from women, Aboriginal Peoples, visible minorities and persons with disabilities.

+- Sent an online application and applications to Gina Strati and Dave Poff

+## 2013-07-18
+- Received an acceptance email from Carleton for readmitance into the graduate program

+## 2013-07-22
+- Accepted the offer of admission to graduate studies

+## 2013-07-23
+- Amir hasn't yet looked at my introduction chapter and most likely will not have time this week
+- Working on Johnson's edits to Chapter 4 and 5